Skip to content

 Reputation is everything

-Consumers speak with their wallets, and corporations pay attention when their bottom line is impacted.
+Consumers speak with their wallets.
+And corporations pay attention when their bottom line is impacted.

-One way that Advance ESG works to change corporate behavior is by using the power of our membership to launch campaigns designed to pressure a corporation to make decisions that are more environmentally and socially responsible.
+One way that Advance ESG works to change corporate behavior is by using the power of our membership to launch campaigns designed to convince a corporation to make decisions that are more environmentally and socially responsible.

+Corporations are extremely sensitive to public opinion, and their brand image, reputation and ultimately their bottom line hinges on consumers’ goodwill.
 It’s even estimated that a corporation’s public reputation is responsible for over 60% of their revenue.
 It’s no wonder that annual expenditures for public relations and reputation management exceeded $100 billion in 2024.

 All publicity is not good publicity